 Guaranteed Level Premium Term Life Insurance

 With the company’s Guaranteed Level Premium Term Life Insurance option, the premium amount that is charged will remain the same throughout the entire period that the policy is in force.
-The amount of the premium will be based upon the age and the health condition of the insured individual at the time he or she applies for coverage.
-This plan will remain in force until the insured reaches the age of 85.
+Premiums are based on the age and the health condition of the insured individual at the time he or she applies for coverage.
+This plan will remain in force until the person turns 85.

 With this particular plan, coverage options that can be chosen include ten years, 15 years, 20 years, 25 years, or 30 years.
 The face amount of the coverage can range between a minimum of $100,000 up to $30 million – depending on the age of the insured at the time of application.
 (If the applicant is between the age of 70 and 74, the maximum amount of coverage that can be applied for is $10 million).

 When the insured is age 70 – or at the end of the guaranteed period of level-premium – whichever occurs first, the insured is allowed to convert the level term life insurance policy over into a whole life insurance or a universal life insurance plan.
 He or she may do so without the need to provide any evidence of insurability.